ciju/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 96%
 * test set accuracy of 95%

+Q: Why was this particular model chosen?
+A: Choose LeNet, mostly because that was the architecture we were introducted to.
+And because its built around (introduced?) convolutions, which are good at 'understanding' images.

+Q: Why did you think that this model would be an appropriate choice for this project?
+A: First, its a classification problem.
+Second, image problem.
+Third, the number of different properties is about the order of magnitude of what LeNet was designed for.
+Seemed like LeNet should be able to get the few extra percentage precisions needed (with dropout and input regularization).
+And it did.

+Q: What specific modifications were made from the original architecture?
+(If any)
+A: Two most important changes where to normalize input data (using `tf.image.per_image_standardization`) and to use dropout with variable keep probabilities. .5 after first fully connected layer, and .75 after second, to help with regularization.

+Q: What were the results of any tests that you performed?
+A: I had tried a few test.
+Dropouts in initial convolution layers.
+Chaning the learning rate.
+Chaning EPOCHs.
+Most of it didn't help with accuricy much.
+Etc. I guess thats the important part.
+I didn't have a systematic way to do changes and keep track of their effect.
+Most of the effort seemed to be in forming a theory, testing it out and then forming another etc.

 If an iterative approach was chosen:
 Most of it was about trying different things.
 Probably the two most important decisions were normalization and dropout.
 Tried a changing a